dropbox/stone/docs/lang_ref.rst

 Choosing a Filename
 ===================

-All specification files must have a ``.stone`` extension.
+All specification files end with a ``.stone`` extension.
 We recommend that the name of the file be the same as the `namespace`_ defined in the spec.
 If multiple files are part of the same namespace, we recommend that they all share the same prefix: the namespace name followed by an underscore.